Regulations and procedures

 - The Headmaster is an ex-officio member of the Board and is entitled to attend all meetings of the Board and meetings of its committees but does not have any right to vote at such meetings.

-- The Business Manager is an ex-officio member of the Board and is entitled to attend all meetings of the Board and meetings of its committees but does not have any right to vote at such meetings.
+- The Chief Operating Officer is an ex-officio member of the Board and is entitled to attend all meetings of the Board and meetings of its committees but does not have any right to vote at such meetings.

 - The Deputy Headmaster may attend Board meetings and meetings of its committees by invitation of the Board but does not have any right to vote at such meetings.